Meditation for March 24th

 Sharing Our Feelings

 When someone says or does something that hurts our feelings, the best way to respond is to share our feelings and be heard.
 You say something like, “When you ____________________, I feel ____________________.”
-The person then does with that information that they will and you have spoken.
-Sharing feelings is scary, but when we do we get to strengthen ourselves and not act out on those feelings.
+The person then does with that information what they have spoken about.
+Sharing feelings is scary, but when we do, we get to strengthen ourselves and not act out on those feelings.
 We have a right to our own feelings.

-Sharing your feelings is also manipulation.
-This is sharing your feeling so the person will change.
+Sharing your feelings is also manipulation; feelings are shared so the person will change.
 If you say, “When you ______________________, I feel __________________________.”
 That person has every right to say, “That’s nice, but I don’t care.”
-That person has heard you, but that person has decided to not change anything.
+That person has decided not to change anything.
 If they had, your feelings were the reason they were manipulated.
-Is it fair that your feelings mean more than the other person?
+Is it fair that your feelings mean more to you than the other person’s?

-In successful communication we use four levels to manipulate what we want.
-We observe what the other person is saying or doing that is causing a reaction out of us.
-We then name the feeling we are feeling so that the person knows that we are being affected by the person’s actions.
+In successful communication, we use four levels to manipulate what we want.
+We observe what the other person is saying or doing that is causing us to react.
+We then experience feelings, which affect us in response to the person’s actions.
 We then state our needs and then request it.
-This way the person knows what is making the feeling happen and what you want.
-If they deny you they are an asshole and you are a helpless victim.
+This way, you know what the feeling is and what you want.
+If they deny, you are an asshole, and you are a helpless victim.

-The other person may have some feeling of his or her own.
-This may cause what is known as a fight because then it comes down to who has been hurt the most, so who deserves the requests more.
+The others may have some feelings of their own.
+This may cause what is known as a fight, because it comes down to who has been hurt the most and who deserves the requests more.
 Someone will ultimately have to surrender and compromise.
-This means that one person’s feeling is not worth the same as the other person’s.
-If a person is unable to get his or her feelings acknowledged and his or her request met, does that mean the feeling goes away?
+These feelings are not the same; one person’s feelings are not worth the same as another person’s.
+If they’re able to get their feet in the door, acknowledged, and their request met, does that mean the feeling goes away?

 What about the shy person?
-That person will be unable to request what they want from you let alone express feelings.
-It is one thing to be able to say hello and good-bye, but to act in intimacy with someone that is bordering on a confrontation?
-No, the shy person will have to just sigh and clench the jaw and bear it.
-Sharing feelings are for the extroverted.
+That person will be unable to request what they want from you, let alone express feelings.
+It is one thing to be able to say hello and goodbye, but to act in intimacy with someone who is bordering on a confrontation?
+No, the person has to sigh, clench their jaw, and be pissed.
+Sharing feelings is only for the extroverted, so the extrovert is the master manipulator.

-Sharing feelings is the perfect manipulation tool to getting what you want.
+Sharing feelings is the perfect tool for manipulation to get what you want.
 When someone tries this on you, acknowledge the feeling, but ignore the request.
 What can that person do?
-You acknowledged the feeling, but maybe you have a feeling about the request that makes you unable to act on the suggestion.
+You acknowledged the feeling, but maybe you have a feeling that prevents you from acting on the suggestion.

 Stop being a manipulative therapeutic crybaby.